How Much Does Bathtub Replacement Cost in 2025?

 • Plumbers: Plumbers charge $45 to $200 per hour and handle installing water lines, drains, and fixtures.

-• Electricians: Costing $50 to $100 per hour, electricians are needed for whirlpool tubs or relocating outlets.
+• Electricians: Hiring an electrician costs $50 to $100 per hour and is needed to install whirlpool tubs or relocate outlets.

 How HomeAdvisor Gets Its Cost Data